CEO Robin Jung tells why Pearl Abyss bought Eve Online maker

 GamesBeat: How many employees are you picking up with CCP?
 Will there be any layoffs?

-RJ: CCP Games will operate as an independent studio.
+Jung: CCP Games will operate as an independent studio.
 We currently have no plans to restructure the company in any way.

 GamesBeat: How will the two companies work together?

-RJ: As of right now, CCP Games will operate independently as a development studio.
+Jung: As of right now, CCP Games will operate independently as a development studio.
 We plan to communicate over time how both companies will be managed as we find efficiencies and determine what works best for everyone.
 In the long run, we are considering the joint development of new games.

 GamesBeat: What’s your vision for the future of CCP?

-RJ: First, we plan to support the long-running success of Eve Online and maintain its position as one of the leading sci-fi IPs in the world.
+Jung: First, we plan to support the long-running success of Eve Online and maintain its position as one of the leading sci-fi IPs in the world.
 We also hope to further our market growth with Eve Online, plans for which we’re not yet ready to announce.
 Down the line, we are looking to integrate CCP’s extensive development and publishing know-how into the creation of our pipeline of original IP.

 GamesBeat: How will CCP’s publishing staff work with Pearl Abyss’?

-RJ: Our current plan is to have CCP continue operating independently from Pearl Abyss, but our aim is to open lines of communication between the two teams that will have us learning from each other.
+Jung: Our current plan is to have CCP continue operating independently from Pearl Abyss, but our aim is to open lines of communication between the two teams that will have us learning from each other.
 At some point in the future, our hope is to more closely align the teams to capitalize on each other’s strengths and successfully collaborate to take our games to new players around the world.

 GamesBeat: Why do you think that Black Desert Online has done so well?

-RJ: I think Black Desert Online has been successful for a number of reasons, but mainly due to the quality of the IP as well as the direction we’ve chosen to take as a company.
+Jung: I think Black Desert Online has been successful for a number of reasons, but mainly due to the quality of the IP as well as the direction we’ve chosen to take as a company.

 Back in 2010 when Daeil founded Pearl Abyss, the goal was to make the best MMORPG available that anyone can enjoy.
-As a result, the game’s content is expansive, from action-based combat and raids to free roaming and exploration, and our players have built a life in the open world of Black Desert.
+As a result, the game’s content is expansive, from action-based combat and raids to free-roaming and exploration, and our players have built a life in the open world of Black Desert.
 That’s why we have such a diverse group of core players.
 The game has also received critical acclaim for the quality of its graphics and hyper-customization system in particular, which are major factors towards the game’s lifelike and immersive nature.

 Not only that, we devote a great deal of manpower and resources to bringing players fast and frequent updates.